abimek/obs-notes/Minecraft/Cylex/Cylex-Plan.md

 #tags
 Date: 08-21-2022

-A plan for CylexSky and a list of all features
+A plan for CylexSky and a list of all features.
+The ui's for cylex will use [[Chests With Invisible Slots]] and  [[Dynamic Forms]] to make them function properly and make them look unique.

 **External Links:**